pudly/schmopera-hugo/content/articles/young-singers-in-santa-fe-sarah-coit.md

 categories = "Interview"
 date = "2017-07-13T13:08:00-04:00"
 lastmod = "2017-07-25T22:51:00-04:00"
-publishDate = "2017-07-25T22:06:00-04:00"
-slug = "young-singers-in-santa-fe-sarah-coit"
-title = "Young singers in Santa Fe: Sarah Coit"
+preamble = "Florida native [Sarah Coit](/scene/people/sarah-coit/) is a Resident Artist at Utah Opera, a 2017 semi-finalist of the Metropolitan Opera National Council Auditions, and this summer is her second as an Apprentic Singer at [Santa Fe Opera](/scene/companies/the-santa-fe-opera/).
+In 2016, she understudied the role of Erika in SFO's production of *Vanessa*; this year, she'll sing Alisa in [*Lucia di Lammermoor*](/talking-with-singers-brenda-rae/), and she understudies for [Sasha Cooke](/talking-with-singers-sasha-cooke/) as Laurene Powell Jobs in *The (R)evolution of Steve Jobs*.\n\nCoit spoke with us about the subtle art of being an understudy, and the fun of wearing multiple hats as a SFO Apprentice Singer." publishDate = "2017-07-25T22:06:00-04:00" short_description = "\"You can learn a lot by just watching a rehearsal: how more experienced singers deal with problems they may have, how often or not they mark, what kind of things to be watching for from a conductor, etc. You can see all of these things without making the mistakes yourself in that setting.
+It's kind of a major blessing.\"" slug = "young-singers-in-santa-fe-sarah-coit" title = "Young singers in Santa Fe: Sarah Coit"
 +++